Understanding Solo Diving

 Logistics: Shore exits, surface cover, and emergency access must be planned

-Solo divers often carry redundant gas supplies, multiple cutting tools, backup navigation, and surface signaling devices.
-The emphasis here is on preparation rather than bravado.
+As part of any kit setup, a solo diver should always carry redundant gas, multiple accessible cutting tools, a backup navigation device, and several surface signalling devices.
+The clear emphasis here is on preparation rather than bravado.

 Why Skill & Mindset Matter More Than Certification

 While formal solo or self-reliant diving courses can be valuable, mindset is just as important.
-Solo diving in UK waters rewards divers who are:
+Solo diving in the UK rewards divers who are:

 Calm under pressure